Camelops: Distribution, habitat and ecology

 During the Pleistocene, Camelops is known from fossils across western North America, ranging from California, Oregon and Washington State, eastwards to South Dakota, Nebraska, Kansas, Oklahoma and Texas, with rarer records further east, including near the Missouri-Illinois border.
 Southwards Camelops ranged to Honduras in Central America.
-The northernmost records of Camelops are known from Alaska and Yukon, but it probably only occupied this region during warm interglacial intervals, before becoming extirpated from the region during glacial periods, as is thought for some other species whose remains are also rarely found in the region, such as the ground sloth Megalonyx jeffersoni, mastodons and Castoroides giant beavers.
+The northernmost records of Camelops are known from Alaska and Yukon, but it probably only occupied this region during warm interglacial intervals, before becoming extirpated from the region during glacial periods prior to 50,000 years ago, as is thought for some other species whose remains are also rarely found in the region, such as the ground sloth Megalonyx jeffersoni, mastodons and Castoroides giant beavers.
 Across its range it inhabited a wide variety of habitats, from subtropical environments, to tundra, though it seems to have primarily lived in open habitats.
 In parts of its range Camelops hesternus co-occurred alongside the lamines Hemiauchenia and Palaeolama.

 An isotopic analysis study including specimens across the species range concluded that Camelops hesternus was a browser that consumed shrubbery, including species with a both a C_{3} and C_{4} type carbon fixation, as well as possibly those with Crassulacean acid metabolism.
-A paired dental microwear and δ^{13}C analysis of C. hesternus fossils from two sites in Mexico likewise revealed it to be a browser that fed on C_{3} and C_{4} vegetation alike.
 Plants consumed by Camelops are suggested to include saltbrush (Atriplex), a plant also commonly found in the diet of living camels.
-Other studies have supported a browsing or mixed feeding diet for Camelops, but a 2021 dental wear analysis study suggested that in some locations such as in Nebraska, Camelops hesternus engaged in grazing, sometimes predominantly so, suggesting that Camelops hesternus was a flexible feeder.
+Other studies, utilizing isotope and dental microwear analysis of specimens from California and Mexico, have supported a browsing or mixed feeding diet for Camelops, but a 2021 dental wear analysis study suggested that in some locations such as in Nebraska, Camelops hesternus engaged in grazing, sometimes predominantly so, suggesting that Camelops hesternus was a flexible feeder.